 Lamar State College-Orange provides short-term loans.
-Short-term loans for 60 days are designed to pay tuition and fees during registration and must be repaid within the semester in which the loan is made.
+Short-term loans for 60 days are designated to pay tuition and fees during registration and must be repaid within the semester in which the loan is made.
+Students withdrawing from the college remain responsible for the repayment of the short-term loan.
 Students interested in acquiring short-term loans should contact the Office of Financial Aid for information and application forms.